Massive octopus in Seattle nearly crawls out of aquarium display

 Kuniholm said the two male octopuses are kept in separate homes at the aquarium because the species is solitary by nature, with males and females coming together only to mate during their short 3-to-4-year lifespan.

-In the next year, Ink will be released back into the wild as part of an ongoing education and conservation program for the species, the aquarium said.
+In the next year, Ink will be released back into the wild as part of an ongoing education and conservation programme for the species, the aquarium said.

 (Reporting by Victoria Cavaliere; Editing by Cynthia Johnston and Sandra Maler)